Policies & Accessibility

 Kauffman Center signage conforms to ADA standards; major support and life-safety spaces such as stairs and restrooms are identified with tactile and Braille signs.
 Elevator panels and jambs provide raised letters and Braille text as well.

-Assisted listening device headphones are available for use by hearing-impaired patrons during all performances.
-These may be requested at the Gift Shop on Level 4.
+Assistive listening device headphones are available for use by hearing-impaired patrons during all performances.
+These may be requested at the Gift Shop in Brandmeyer Great Hall.
 There is no charge for use of these devices; however, a driver’s license or credit card is required and will be held until the equipment is returned.